 Secondly, the next step in creating a DIY antique mirror is to use a solution of bleach and water 50/50 mixture in a spray bottle and lightly mist over the back of the mirror.
 The water and bleach mixture will eat away the reflective back and allow you to see through the mirror.
 You can also use a dropper to create that beautiful round age spots.
 You can use a dropper if you wish, but I just opened up the spray bottle a shook droplets from the sprayer.
-Let the mixture do it’s magic for a few minutes before blotting it off with a paper towel (or soft cloth).
+Let the mixture do its magic for a few minutes before blotting it off with a paper towel (or soft cloth).
 Be sure to blot and NOT rub.
 Rubbing will cause scratches in the mirror.
 If this happens, no worries!
-It happened to me and it still turned out okay.
-You know I think perfection is overrated anyway.
+It happened to me, and it still turned out okay.
+You know, I think perfection is overrated anyway.

 If You LOVE fancy… Try Adding A Stencil

 Thirdly, before painting the back of the antique mirror, try adding a stencil.
-This can add a personalized touch and BONUS… if your mirror makeover is going to be an addition to another piece of furniture, you can customize the look for a great match.
+This can add a personalized touch and BONUS… if your mirror makeover is an addition to another piece of furniture, you can customize the look for a great match.
 This one is going on my vintage dresser.
 It has the same stenciled pattern on the front of the dresser.

 How To Create Peek-Boo Colors In The Antique Mirror